XORA-ONE/nr-local-de/README.md

     <br>
 </p>

+## Installation
+Please refer to the installation instructions on the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2375603520).
+Using a version obtained from outside the Workshop could lead to unforeseen issues and incomplete translations.

 ## Contributing
 We would love for you to contribute to our translation and help make it even better than it is today!
 If you spot something you wan't to change, simply fork the repository, make the change and create a pull request with a short summary.